godotengine/godot-docs/tutorials/3d/spatial_material.rst

 This tutorial explains most parameters present in ``SpatialMaterial``.

-There are three ways to add a ``SpatialMaterial`` to an object.
+There are 4 ways to add a ``SpatialMaterial`` to an object.
 It can be added in the *Material* property of the mesh.
-It can be added in the *Material* property of the node using the mesh (such as a MeshInstance node), or in the *Material Override* property of the node using the mesh.
+It can be added in the *Material* property of the node using the mesh (such as a MeshInstance node), the *Material Override* property of the node using the mesh, and the *Material Overlay*.

 .. image:: img/add_material.png